Oskar McCarthy

 Baritone

-Oskar is a graduate of the Royal Conservatoire of Scotland Opera School and Cambridge University.
-He has studied Lecoq technique, fooling, improvisation, and mime at the International School of Dramatic Corporeal Mime in Paris.
+Oskar was a member of the inaugural VOICEBOX programme specialising in contemporary vocal performance, delivered by Juliet Fraser, is a graduate of the Royal Conservatoire of Scotland opera school and the University of Cambridge, and has studied Lecoq technique, clown and mime at the International School of Dramatic Corporeal Mime in Paris.

 Previously for Longborough: Ruggiero/La liberazione di Ruggiero dall'isola d'Alcina (2022)